Mary Walker (rodeo cowgirl): Season 2012

 I want to thank my son, Reagon", said a tearful Walker.
 "A lot of emotions are going on, especially yesterday.
 I really was upset with the fact that Reagon wasn't here with me to celebrate, but I know he is in spirit.

-Other rodeos she won in 2012 include: the All-American Finals in Waco, Texas; the Ellensburg Rodeo in Ellensburg, Washington; the Missoula Stampede in Missoula, Montana; the Snake River Stampede Rodeo in Nampa, Idaho; Cheyenne Frontier Days in Cheyenne, Wyoming; the Navajo Nation Fourth of July Rodeo in Window Rock, Arizona; the Earl Anderson Memorial Rodeo in Grover, Colorado; the Ute Mountain Roundup in Cortez, Colorado; the Ken Lance Memorial in Ada, Oklahoma; the Flint Hills Rodeo in Strong City, Kansas; the Rodeo Killeen in Killeen, Texas; and the Arcadia All-FLA Championship Rodeo.
+Other rodeos she won in 2012 include: the All-American Finals in Waco, Texas; the Ellensburg Rodeo in Ellensburg, Washington; the Missoula Stampede in Missoula, Montana; the Snake River Stampede in Nampa, Idaho; Cheyenne Frontier Days in Cheyenne, Wyoming; the Navajo Nation Fourth of July Rodeo in Window Rock, Arizona; the Earl Anderson Memorial Rodeo in Grover, Colorado; the Ute Mountain Roundup in Cortez, Colorado; the Ken Lance Memorial in Ada, Oklahoma; the Flint Hills Rodeo in Strong City, Kansas; the Rodeo Killeen in Killeen, Texas; and the Arcadia All-FLA Championship Rodeo.
 She was co-champion at the Chisholm Trail Stampede Rodeo in Duncan, Oklahoma.

 Season 2013

-In 2013, Walker continued to compete, winning the Cowboy Capital of the World Rodeo in Stephenville, Texas, the Pasadena Livestock Show and Rodeo, in Pasadena, Texas, the Champions Challenge, in Kissimmee, Florida, the Walla Walla, Washington, the Frontier Days Rodeo, the Sanders County Fair & Rodeo in Plains, Montana, the Jerome County Fair & Rodeo in Idaho, the Montana’s Biggest Weekend in Dillon, Montana, the Ogden Pioneer Days Rodeo in Utah, the Eagle County Fair & Rodeo in Colorado, the Rocky Pro Rodeo in Rocky Mountain House, Alberta, the Pony Express Days Rodeo, in Eagle Mountain, Utah, the inaugural Champions Challenge in Redding, California, the San Angelo Stock Show and Rodeo in San Angelo, Texas, and the 75th Annual Brighton Field Day Festival & Rodeo in Okeechobee, Florida.
+In 2013, Walker continued to compete, winning the Cowboy Capital of the World Rodeo in Stephenville, Texas, the Pasadena Livestock Show and Rodeo, in Pasadena, Texas, the Champions Challenge, in Kissimmee, Florida, the Walla Walla, Washington, the Frontier Days Rodeo, the Sanders County Fair & Rodeo in Plains, Montana, the Jerome County Fair & Rodeo in Idaho, the Montana's Biggest Weekend in Dillon, Montana, the Ogden Pioneer Days Rodeo in Utah, the Eagle County Fair & Rodeo in Colorado, the Rocky Pro Rodeo in Rocky Mountain House, Alberta, the Pony Express Days Rodeo, in Eagle Mountain, Utah, the inaugural Champions Challenge in Redding, California, the San Angelo Stock Show and Rodeo in San Angelo, Texas, and the 75th Annual Brighton Field Day Festival & Rodeo in Okeechobee, Florida.
 Her money winnings qualified her again for the NFR, where she placed in 7 out of 10 rounds at the 2013 finals.
 She placed 6th in the average, and finished as the reserve world champion.
 She won $92,248.
 She was inducted into the National Cowgirl Museum and Hall of Fame this year.